18F/handbook/tools/teams.md

 ## Rules

 - [Use the web client](https://support.microsoft.com/en-us/office/use-teams-on-the-web-33f84aa9-2e8b-47ac-8676-02033454e385) to access Teams from GSA devices.
-Do not install the desktop/mobile apps.
+Do not install the desktop app.
 - Follow any additional rules specified by the partner agency.

 ## How to access